 Kefford is currently working on a 3-year studio-based project, ELAN with Aid & Abet at CB1 public art programme and a commission with Trust New Art at Peckover House, Wisbech.
 He was shortlisted for a Public Art commission with Futurecity (2011) and commissioned for Contemporary Art Society’s Annual Fundraiser, Material Worlds (2011).
 Public Gallery Residencies include ‘Installing Drawing’ (with Ansel Krut), Centre for Drawing, Wimbledon (2006) and ‘Take Over’, Pump House Gallery, London (2007).
 Kefford has been awarded four Arts Council England Grants, an Escalator Visual Arts Award (2005) and the Roy Noakes Bursary Prize, Royal British Society of Sculptors (2003).
 His work is held in a number of Public and Private collections.

 He is founding member of artist run group, Aid & Abet in Cambridge.
-He is currently a visiting lecturer at University of Hertfordshire and regularly lectures in other further and higher educational institutions and gives public talks in museum and gallery contexts.
+He is currently a Senior Lecturer in Fine Art at University of Hertfordshire and regularly lectures in other further and higher educational institutions and gives public talks in museum and gallery contexts.